EU Facts

 Luxembourg CityLuxembourg City

 10. What is the European Union?
-The EU is a political and economic union that have common institutions and an EU parliament.
+The EU is a political and economic union of independent countries that have common institutions and an EU parliament.
 The member states of the EU share common interests and common values.

 The main purpose is to uphold peace, promote economic and social solidarity and bring the European people together.
 There is freedom to move in the European Union so people from a EU country can live, work and study in any other European country.